-Many people upload images from their camera (or stock websites) onto their website.
+Many people upload images from their cameras (or stock websites) onto their websites.
 Images are important on your website, but they should enhance and not slow your website down.
 You should always compress them first.

 Platforms like WordPress allow you to upload images of any size.
 That’s why you should rely on tools like Smush for WordPress, Photoshop, or an online tool.

 Also, it’s important to know that you don’t need a 2000 px image if you show it at 1000 px on your site.
 That’s a waste of disk space.
 So resize your images based on where you use them.